|Two runners nearing Sutton Bluff

 Please contact Bass River Resort directly to make reservations.
 Their website is www.bassresort.com.

 starting line is located at the intersection of CR 862 and FR 2309, just north of Highway 72

 a few miles East of Route TT, which is 55 miles south of Bass River Resort by road (about a 1 1/2 hour drive).
-Runners will be able

-to purchase a bus ticket at the time they enter the race in order to ride the bus to the start of the race.
 Runners

+will be able to purchase a bus ticket at the time they enter the race in order to ride the bus to the start of the race.

-may also have crew drop them off at the start of the race.
-Please note that no cars may be parked at the starting
+Runners may also have crew drop them off at the start of the race.
+Please note that no cars may be parked at the

 There is a $5 per vehicle parking fee at Bass River Resort.